White Wolf Mountain: History

-Caldwell after beginning construction of his first chairlift was sued by the Bear Creek homeowners association.
+Caldwell after beginning construction of his first chairlift was sued by the Bear Creek Homeowners Association.
 Caldwell eventually settled the suit and stopped construction of his ski lifts in 2007, and agreed that the land would only be utilized as a private ski area with up to 25 guests on the mountain at any given time.

-As of 2014 Andy Wirth of KSL Capital Partners and Troy Caldwell have been working on using the land to interconnect Squaw Valley and Alpine Meadows.
+As of 2014, Andy Wirth of KSL Capital Partners and Troy Caldwell have been working on using the land to interconnect Palisades Tahoe and Alpine Meadows.

 Caldwell stated in 2019 he has spent $1.4 million "on paperwork" and lives a modest life driving a 1987 Toyota pickup.
 In 2019 Caldwell received a response from Placer County regarding his plans to build 38 single-family homes, 14 guest units, housing for employees, a lodge, and only two ski lifts.

-Note that as of 2019 Alterra Mountain Company (the owner of Squaw and Alpine) still has plans to cross the property with a base to base gondola to connect Squaw and Alpine.
+As of 2019, Alterra Mountain Company (the owner of Squaw and Alpine) continued to desire to cross the property with a base-to-base gondola to connect Squaw and Alpine.

-In 2022 Palisades and Alpine Meadows opended the base-to-base gondola, with about half of the towers on White Wolf Mountain land.
+In 2022, Palisades and Alpine Meadows opened the base-to-base gondola, with about half of the towers on White Wolf Mountain land.

-Early Development Plans
+Early development plans

-It is the stated goal of Troy Caldwell to use the land to interconnect Squaw Valley and Alpine Meadows ski areas.
+It is the stated goal of Troy Caldwell to use the land to interconnect Palisades Tahoe and Alpine Meadows ski areas.
 There is also significant community interest in connecting the two resorts.

 In September 2011, Alpine Meadows and Squaw Valley Ski Resort merged ownership.
 The two resorts will retain their distinct identities but unite under common management dominated by Squaw's Valley's parent company, KSL Capital Partners.
 Alpine Meadow's parent, JMA Ventures, will own a smaller part.
 The new umbrella entity over both resorts will be known as Squaw Valley Ski Holdings LLC.
 It has been discussed in the media that the new company Squaw Valley Ski Holdings LLC, will seek to eventually combine the two resorts into one large resort through an agreement with a ski resort located on the mountain connecting Alpine Meadows and Squaw Valley, called White Wolf Mountain.
-This proposed combination is supported by White Wolf Mountain owner Troy Caldwell.
+This proposed combination was supported by White Wolf Mountain owner Troy Caldwell.
 If connected via White Wolf, the combined ski area would be the second largest resort in North America, only slightly smaller than Whistler Blackcomb.

 Caldwell's 2011 proposed vision for White Wolf Mountain includes: